acrocat/EverLayout/docs/writing.md

 right edges to the superview with an 8 unit inset, and then gives this view a height of half the superview height.

-Each rule is broken into left-hand, and right-hand statements (key and value).
-Each statement contains contains arguments separated by a space " ".
+Each rule is broken into left-hand and right-hand statements (key and value).
+Both statements contain arguments separated by a space " ".

 For the left-hand statement, any NSLayoutAttribute is valid along with some additional 'compound attributes'.